Brandon Johnson: Blocked economic efforts

-In mid November 2024 Johnson proposed a $300 million property tax increase to balance the city's budget which was unanimously rejected by the city council 50–0.
-Johnson would attempt to backtrack, saying that the proposed increase wasn't serious but just to get people's attention.
-In March of that year voters also rejected an increase to the real-estate transfer tax on properties valued at more than $1 million and his efforts to plan to use a high-interest loan to fund contract demands from the Chicago Teachers Union led to mass resignations of the Chicago school board.
-The Wall Street Journal denounced Johnson's economic reforms as putting Chicago "on a progressive kamikaze course."
+In mid November 2024 Johnson proposed a $300 million property tax increase to balance the city's budget that was unanimously rejected by the city council, 50–0.
+Johnson later stated that the proposed increase wasn't serious but just to get people's attention.
+In March of that year voters also rejected an increase to the real-estate transfer tax on properties valued at more than $1 million and his plan to use a loan to fund contract demands from the Chicago Teachers Union led to mass resignations of the Chicago school board.
+The conservative The Wall Street Journal editorial board denounced Johnson's economic reforms as putting Chicago "on a progressive kamikaze course."

 Influence of senior advisor Jason Lee

-In 2024–25, the Chicago Sun-Times reported that Johnson's senior advisor Jason Lee held considerable influence over Johnson's policymaking; the Sun-Times referred to Lee as Chicago's "shadow mayor."
+In 2024–2025, the Chicago Sun-Times reported that Johnson's senior advisor Jason Lee held considerable influence over Johnson's policymaking; the Sun-Times referred to Lee as Chicago's "shadow mayor."
 Lee is the son of late Texas congresswoman Sheila Jackson-Lee, and he maintains an official residence in Houston despite living in Chicago, voting as a Texas resident in 2024.
+In October 2025, Johnson would decline to fire Lee, despite being recommended by the city Inspector General Deborah Witzburg to do so.
+In January 2026, Johnson would again defend Lee, despite Lee's controversial decision to work out-of-state on Texas-based Congresswoman Jasmine Crockett's U.S. Senate campaign, even describing Lee's role with the campaign as vital to his own Chicago agenda.